-Sufficient elective hours must be taken to meet the minimum hour requirement for graduation.
+Sufficient elective hours must be taken to meet the minimum hour requirement for graduation in this program.
 Electives should be chosen in consultation with advisor.

-The Department strongly recommends ECO 131 - The American Economic System and PLS 201 - American National Government as electives.
+Note(s): The Department strongly recommends ECO 131 - The American Economic System and PLS 201 - American National Government as electives.